Hello, my name is Xzarina

 What is transpersonal therapy?

 Some people call it ‘spiritual psychology’.
-I like to call it ‘soul’ therapy.
-We’re so much more than we ‘think’ we are.
+I like to think of it as ‘soul’ therapy.

 How many sessions will I need?